coveo/coveo.analytics.js/README.md

 This JavaScript client provides a code snippet that can easily be added to website pages to track events.
 The `pageview` events are stored in a Coveo Usage Analytics table which content currently cannot be viewed in Usage Analytics reports and the visit browser to prevent performance degradation.

-Initially, the `pageview` events data will be used exclusively by the Coveo Reveal Recommendations feature (see [Recommendations Feature](https://onlinehelp.coveo.com/en/cloud/coveo_reveal_features.htm#Recommendations)).
+Initially, the `pageview` events data will be used exclusively by the Coveo ML Event Recommendations (ER) Feature (see [Event Recommendations (ER) Feature](https://docs.coveo.com/en/1671/coveo-machine-learning/coveo-machine-learning-features#ER)).
 It is recommended that you start pushing `pageview` events to the Coveo Usage Analytics service as soon as possible so that you get relevant items recommended.

 **Note: This Coveo code snippet is similar to the Google analytics one (analytics.js).**